University Operations – Facilities and Support

 |EWU Policy 204-02||Authority: EWU Board of Trustees|

-Purpose: This policy prescribes university standards and regulations for the display of postings in or on buildings or property, owned or controlled by Eastern Washington University, which are located on the Cheney campus.
-It also applies to digital signs owned or controlled by EWU.
+Purpose: This policy prescribes university standards and regulations for the display of postings in or on buildings or property owned or controlled by Eastern Washington University on the Cheney campus.
+It also applies to the display of content on digital signs owned or controlled by EWU.

 Applicability: This policy applies to all faculty, staff, students, student clubs and organizations, visitors, and vendors.

-b.
-Persons desiring to post an item on the Cheney campus must obtain prior approval from the PUB Information Offic The PUB Information Office will review proposed postings to ensure compliance with posting requirements on weekdays (Monday-Friday) between 8:00 a.m. and 5:00 p.m., except for holidays.
-To submit a proposed posting for review, individuals have two options:
+- Persons desiring to post an item on the Cheney campus must obtain prior approval from The PUB Information Office.
+The PUB Information Office will review posting requests on weekdays (Monday-Friday) between 8:00 a.m. and 5:00 p.m., except for holidays.
+Requests may be submitted by email or in person, as follows:

 The PUB Information Office shall e-stamp approved posters accordingly.
 Postings will be approved for a limited period of time and must be removed at the end of the approved period.

-c.
-The ASEWU director of elections is the approval authority for ASEWU election posters.
-ASEWU election posters must comply with ASEWU rules for placement and must be approved by the ASEWU director of elections prior to placement.
+- The ASEWU director of elections is the approval authority for ASEWU election posters.
+ASEWU election posters must comply with ASEWU rules for placement and must be approved by the ASEWU director of elections prior to placemen

 In order to comply with EWU posting requirements and receive an approval stamp, all event postings must include the following elements: